 7 min read

 Let’s do this.
-Here’s some for productivity tips for small business owners who are looking for actions to take today (or this week).
+Here are some productivity tips for small business owners who are looking for actions to take today (or this week).

 From one small business owner to another, there are some great ways to streamline your business today without signing up for webinars and scrolling through YouTube.